 A more remote and wild corner of Africa will be hard to find.
 The Lower Zambezi National Park is located downstream of the mighty Victoria Falls and offers both boating and walking safaris to the traditional vehicle game drives.
 Very much an under-developed safari destination, the Lower Zambezi offers sensational wildlife encounters with large numbers of hippo and crocodiles as well as lion and buffalo.
-If you are looking for an authentically African wildlife experience in one of the best african places, look no further.
+If you are looking for an authentically African wildlife experience, look no further.

 13. Nosy Be - Madagascar

 Madagascar can easily be described as the land of contrasts.
 Thick jungles and remote beaches.
 Idyllic islands and barren volcanoes.
 And this is even before we mention the wildlife!
 Nosy Be is an island off Madagascar and offers travellers a deserted island experience, with all the luxury, bells and whistles you could ever want.
 Tired of the same bustling, tourist-centric island destinations?
 Why not give Madagascar a try.